simonmichael/hledger/doc/developer-guide.md

 ### Code reviews

-We held a code review party, hopefully the first of many, in July 2014 on the mail list and IRC channel.
+We have so far held one code review party, in July 2014, on the mail list and IRC channel.
 Here's the original [proposal](http://article.gmane.org/gmane.comp.finance.ledger.hledger/1070) giving some motivation, and the discussion logs, note these are a good source of hledger development tips:

 - 2014/7/21-25 **hledger-web code & UI**